 Like any other Oppo phone, the Dazzle Color mode further enhances the colors that look tempting in normal light, but under the harsher lighting conditions, the vividness goes beyond the limit, giving a more artificial look.

-The HDR is helpful sometimes, but it is inconsistent most of the time, takes little shaky photos and showing minimal dynamic range.
+The HDR is helpful sometimes, but it is inconsistent most of the time, takes little shaky photos, and shows minimal dynamic range.

 Although a little grainy, Oppo Reno 2 maintains a very good detail at 2x that further suppresses at 5x since different lenses work together, and post-processing eliminates most of the noise.
 The images are noisy and pixelated at 20x digital zoom, which is more like a cropped version of the standard mode, but they are acceptable in most cases depending upon the lighting condition.